-(RECOMMENDED) While Voyager can support multiple "owning libraries" within a single database, CARLI does not recommend it and even our largest libraries have not opted for this feature.
+(RECOMMENDED) While Voyager can support multiple "owning libraries" within a single database, CARLI does not recommend it.
 The "owning libraries" feature is a way to restrict staff from editing or deleting records that belong to another library within the same institution and Voyager database.
 CARLI recommends that libraries avoid the profiling complications and duplicate records that multiple "owning libraries" will introduce.
+Instead, libraries can learn how to configure Voyager's security settings during the Voyager System Administration training.